-By focusing on spin-off opportunities, investors can tilt the odds slightly in their favor by self-selecting for a group of companies to research which have unique characteristics that make for compelling investment opportunities.
-While these transactions are executed by companies in a wide range of industries and come in a variety of different forms, there are numerous underlying features which tie them together.
-We organize all these various characteristics into three broader categories:
+By focusing on spin-offs, investors can tilt the odds in their favor by self-selecting for a group of companies that have unique characteristics.
+While these transactions are executed by companies in a wide range of industries and come in a variety of different forms, each one shares numerous underlying features.
+These various characteristics can be organized into three broader categories:

 - Market Factors